Xilinx/Alveo-Cards/master/management-specification/doc/sc-firmware-update.rst

    :align: center

-Timing Diagram: Normal Flow of OOB SC FW Upgrade
+Timing Diagram: Normal Flow of OoB SC FW Upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. The BMC sends the 0x31 GET\_SC\_STATUS command to the SC, which
-   responds with 0x02

-    MSP SC FW mode.
+1. The BMC sends the 0x31 GET\_SC\_STATUS command to the SC, which responds with 0x02 - MSP SC FW mode.

-1. The BMC sends the 0x32 Enable\_BSL\_Mode command to the SC which
+2. The BMC sends the 0x32 Enable\_BSL\_Mode command to the SC which
    configures the BSL parameters and reboots itself.
 The MSP enters BSL
    mode on the next boot up.
 No response is sent to BMC.

-2. The BMC waits 1 second and sends the 0x31 GET\_SC\_STATUS command to
+3. The BMC waits 1 second and sends the 0x31 GET\_SC\_STATUS command to
    BSL and gets response 0x01 from the BSL MSP in BSL mode.

-3. The BMC unlocks the BSL by sending the password (0x21
+4. The BMC unlocks the BSL by sending the password (0x21
    BSL\_RX\_PASSWORD) and the BSL sends the status in response.

-4. The BMC sends the 0x15 BSL\_ERASE\_SC\_FW command to the BSL asking
+5. The BMC sends the 0x15 BSL\_ERASE\_SC\_FW command to the BSL asking
    that the entire SC FW image to be erased.
 BSL erases the FW and sends
    the response back to BMC.

-5. The BMC sends the entire SC FW via repeated 0x20 BSL\_RX\_Data
+6. The BMC sends the entire SC FW via repeated 0x20 BSL\_RX\_Data
    command with the correct start address and BSL sends the status in
    response.

-6. The BMC (optionally) sends the 0x26 BSL\_CRC\_CHECK command with the
+7. The BMC (optionally) sends the 0x26 BSL\_CRC\_CHECK command with the
    correct start address and the BSL sends the status in response.

-7. The BMC sends the 0x27 BSL\_Load\_PC command and the BSL checks the
+8. The BMC sends the 0x27 BSL\_Load\_PC command and the BSL checks the
    CRC on the full FW.
 If CRC passes, the new SC FW loads.
 If not, it
    stays in BSL mode, enabling the BMC to restart the SC FW upgrade (see
    step 3).